SpiderDave/DavePatcher/README.md

         include another patch file as if it were inserted at this line.

     strict [on | off]
         Turn strict mode on or off.
-If strict is used without a parameter, on is assumed.
 In strict mode:
         * "var" keyword is required for variable assignment.
         * break on all warnings.
         * disable auto save (see "save" keyword).